A core course in the advanced study and application of materials and methods of construction specifically

-- Report to a workplace regularly and punctually, engage effectively and congenially with peers and supervisors, work from written as well as oral instructions, use assigned time efficiently for productive work and meet production deadlines.
+- Report to a workplace regularly and punctually, engage effectively and congenially with peers and supervisors, work from written as well as oral instructions, use assigned time efficiently for productive work and meet intermediate and final production deadlines.

 - The course is open to AEC majors only.

 - Roughly two or three hours of lecture and one hour of lab time getting projects started.
 Most drawing work is completed outside of class time either at open lab times or at home.

 - The course is typically offered only in the fall term.

 - Besides a textbook, students need to purchase a flash drive for storing and transporting drawing files.